 By Aung Ye Thwin

-The tenth regular session of the Second Amyotha Hluttaw held its eleventh-day meeting in Nay Pyi Taw yesterday morning.
+The eighth regular session of the second Amyotha Hluttaw held its first-day meeting at the Amyotha Hluttaw’s meeting hall yesterday morning.

 Amyotha Hluttaw Speaker Mahn Win Khaing Than greeted the Hluttaw representatives and asked them to serve their constituency with good health and a happy mind.
 He believed all the representatives had listened to the voices of the public on their difficulties and wishes, and noted the requirements for the development of the region in their respective constituencies.
 They must implement the wishes of the public by raising questions, tabling motions, enacting laws and working according to the set laws, rules, procedures and processes, he added.